New Insights into Regulating Dopamine Secretion in the Brain

 Dopamine is a neurotransmitter present in the central nervous system that performs various functions related to voluntary movement, motivation, and emotional regulation.
 Adequate secretion of dopamine causes positive effects such as happiness and reward.
 However, if there is a problem with secretion, various brain function abnormalities such as depression, anxiety, hyperactivity, and reduced motor skills may occur.

 Dopamine is mainly synthesized in dopaminergic neurons in the midbrain.
 The synthesized dopamine is secreted into the striatum and nucleus accumbens, where the nerve fiber terminals of neurons are distributed.
-The striatum plays an important role in voluntary movement, and the nucleus accumbens is a part of the brain that processes information about motivation and reward.
+The striatum plays an important role in voluntary movement, and the nucleus accumbens is a part of the brain that processes information regarding motivation and reward.

 The synthesized dopamine moves to ‘synaptic vesicles’ that store neurotransmitters for secretion.
 This accumulated dopamine searches for a synapse where it can be released.
 In this process, vesicular monoamine transporter (VMAT2), which transports dopamine to synaptic vesicles, and synapsin III, which moves vesicles to synapses where they can be released, are known to play important roles.